lifeBalance/roger-skyline-1/README/web_server.md

 Once we have modified the **default virtual hosts file** to our heart's content, we can save it with another file, and upload it to the server:
 ```
-scp -P 69 evil.conf roger@192.168.56.2:/etc/apache2/sites-available/
+scp -P 69 evil.conf roger@192.168.56.2:/home/roger
 ```

-Once the configuration is up, we must **enable** it with:
+Once the configuration is up, we must move it to the right folder, and **enable** it with:
 ```
+sudo mv evil.conf /etc/apache2/sites-available/
-cd /var/www/sites-available/
+cd /etc/apache2/sites-available/
 sudo a2ensite evil.conf
 ```

 That must create a link in `/var/www/sites-enabled/`.
-Then we have to **reload** the server:
+Then we have to **restart** the server:
 ```
-service apache2 reload
+sudo systemctl restart apache2
 ```

-> I had some trouble setting up a **ServerName** for the site; after editing the `/etc/hosts` on the **host** to bypass the DNS (`192.168.56.2 evil.morty`), the browser still couldn't open the site.
+> I had some trouble in the **host machine** accessing the site, once I had set up a **ServerName** for the site; after editing the `/etc/hosts` on the **host** to bypass the DNS (`192.168.56.2 evil.morty`), the browser still couldn't open the site.

 By the way, this is what the site looked like: